Bring It, Summer Pests

 Bring It, Summer Pests! campaign offers illustrations, tips for confronting disease-carrying mosquitoes, ticks and mice in Spokane this spring and summer

-SPOKANE, Wash. – As Spokane residents immerse themselves in warmer weather, many are spending more time outdoors and in their yards, presenting Spokane Regional Health District (SRHD) with the perfect opportunity to remind individuals about its Bring It, Summer Pests! prevention campaign.
+SPOKANE, Wash. – As Spokane residents continue to immerse themselves in warm weather, many still are spending time outdoors and in their yards, presenting Spokane Regional Health District (SRHD) with the perfect opportunity to remind individuals about its Bring It, Summer Pests! prevention campaign.
 Aimed at reducing the activity of spring and summer pests, the campaign’s variety of colorful backyard illustrations show simple measures people can take outside their homes to warn disease-carrying mosquitoes, ticks and mice that they are not invited to the spring and summer fun.

 Using the campaign’s simple landscaping tricks and following its tips to protect a home’s exterior, residents now have a useful weapon in confronting these pests and their associated diseases.